sczyh30/vertx-kue/docs/en/doc-core.md

 ### Job event helper methods

-As we've mentioned above, we send and receive events on clustered event bus with a specific address format `vertx.kue.handler.job.{handlerType}.{addressId}.{jobType}`.
+As we've mentioned above, we send and receive job events on clustered event bus with a specific address format `vertx.kue.handler.job.{handlerType}.{addressId}.{jobType}`.
 So we provide two helper methods `emit` and `on` (like `EventEmitter` in Node.js) to send and consume events for current job:

 ```java
 @Fluent